 What is the value that I find Coaching brings to people?

-If you've ever been in a coaching relationship, you know that there are many benefits to being a part of the process.
-This process can help develop individuals across a wide range of needs and services.
+If you've ever been in a Coached, you know that there are many invaluable benefits to being in a Coaching relationship.
+It can help individuals clarify their needs and develop across a wide range.

-Coaching has been known to boost confidence, improve life and work performance, and build effective communication skills, to name some of the most commonly known values.
-Nor Life Coaching, neither Corporate Coaching isn't just about improving skills and abilities to perform better and keeping balance; it takes learning to an even deeper level.
-Teaches how to discover our strengths, potentials, creativity through self-exploration and self-actualization.
-It gives practical tools to how to flourish and find balance in our personal and professional lives.
+Coaching is most known to boost confidence, improve life and work performance, and build effective communication skills, to name some of the most commonly known values.
+However, neither Life Coaching nor Corporate Coaching is just about developing skills and abilities to perform better and maintain balance; it takes learning and knowledge to an even deeper level.
+It teaches us how to discover our strengths, our potentials, our creativity through self-discovery and self-actualization.
+It gives us practical tools to flourish and grow in our personal and professional lives.

-Coaching brings blind spots to awareness.
-These blind spots are areas of the individual's personality, life, or work that they may not see but need improvement.
-Once the individual is aware of these areas, they can work with the coach to improve them.
+Coaching brings awareness to blind spots.
+These blind spots are areas of an individual's personality, life, or work that they may not see but need improvement.
+When one is aware of these areas, one can work with the coach to improve them.

-Having a coach gives the individual a safe space to talk through sensitive issues to gain perspective, build skillsets, and behave.
-With its outstanding one-on-one support for improving skills and its supportive feedback and encouragement, Coaching can be highly beneficial.
-Only by gaining perspective can an individual learn more about themselves, find out how others perceive them, and improve on areas of their personalities that they are not satisfied with; - what an incredible value is that?
+With its outstanding one-on-one engagement and supportive feedback and encouragement, Coaching can be highly beneficial.
+Only by gaining perspective do the individuals learn more about themselves, find out how others perceive them, get clearance on their role in the workplace hierarchy and even their own lives.
+During Coaching, the clients discover their talents, strengths, and areas that need improvement and behaviors that they are not satisfied with; what an incredible value is that?

-Simply knowing that someone is there for us, having support for the goal achievement is an essential realization of the coaching relationship and another great value that Coaching can bring.
+Simply knowing that someone is there for us, having support all the way to achieve the desired goal is an essential realization of the coaching relationship and another invaluable part of the Coaching relationship.

-Being in a coaching relationship and learning coaching made me realize that one of the best ways to impact someone's life positively is to live by our core values list.
-Here is my value statement that represents my everyday life and how I coach:
+Being in a coaching relationship and learning coaching has made me realize that one of the best ways to impact someone's life positively is to recognize your core values and live by them.
+Here are my values, which represent my daily life and how I coach:

 Be true to yourself,